OpenBookPrices/country-data/README.md

 npm install .

 # Edit the countries.csv
-open countries.csv
+open data/countries.csv

-# Convert the CSV to JSON
+# Convert the raw data (CSV or JS files) to JSON
-node data/country_csv_to_json.js  > data/countries.json
-node data/currency_csv_to_json.js > data/currencies.json
+make

 # Run the tests
 mocha